ganlab/OSTRA/README.md

 **You can check our detailed tutorials [here](./doc/tutorials.md)!**

+**SAM-Adapter** Users can utilize SAM-Adapter to generate masks, replacing VOS for mask generation.
+The adapter can improve SAM's segmentation performance on rice panicles by fine-tuning it with downstream training.
+We use Tianrun Chen's work as the backbone for SAM-Adapter.

+**You can check our detailed tutorials [here](https://github.com/tianrun-chen/SAM-Adapter-PyTorch)!**

 ## :computer:Getting Started
 ### Clone OSTRA
 This project is tested under python3.9, cuda11.5 and pytorch1.11.0.
 An equivalent or higher version is recommended.